Extensive coral reefs, and some of the best spots in the main Hawaiian Islands to see monk seals

 Tunnels (Makua) Beach coral reef, on the North Shore.

 On the other side of the island, several good snorkeling spots are found within 3 miles of the coastline around Koloa.
-In this area, we particularly recommend the twin beaches of Poipu Beach Park (especially for beginners), Koloa Landing where you get into the water from an old boat ramp.
-We also recommend Lawai Beach.
+In this area, we particularly recommend the twin beaches of Poipu Beach Park (especially for beginners), Koloa Landing where you get into the water from an old boat ramp and Lawai Beach.

 A 30-minute drive further west is Salt Pond Beach Park, where you can explore a lagoon protected by a reef.

 The Napali Coast, the northwest coast of Kauai, is totally wild and can’t be accessed by road.
-You’ll find in Kauai a large choice of boat tours to the Napali Coast.
+If you choose to visit this area, Kauai has a large choice of boat tours to the Napali Coast.
 Tours will allow you to discover one of the most beautiful landscapes of the Hawaiian archipelago.
 With a tour, you will also be able to snorkel on the coral reefs that have grown along this remote part of the coast.

 Arc-eye hawkfish